coleifer/peewee/docs/peewee/quickstart.rst

         class Meta:
             database = db # This model uses the "people.db" database.

 There are lots of :ref:`field types <fields>` suitable for storing various types of data.
-Peewee handles converting between "pythonic" values those used by the database, so you don't have to worry about it.
+Peewee handles converting between *pythonic* values those used by the database, so you don't have to worry about it.

 Things get interesting when we set up relationships between models using foreign keys.
 This is easy to do with peewee: